yoloseem/awesome-sphinxdoc/README.rst

    Sphinx-Needs allows the definition, linking, and filtering of need-objects: requirements, specifications, implementations, test cases, and more.

 Sphinxcontrib-packages_
    A sphinx extension to list tools installed on the machine generating the documentation (python versions, binaries, python packages, LaTeX packages, etc.).
-Useful to know [which tools are installed on readthedocs.io](https://packages.readthedocs.io) when writing your own extension.
+Useful to know `which tools are installed on Readthedocs <https://packages.readthedocs.io>`__ when writing your own extension.

 .. _blockdiag: http://blockdiag.com/en/blockdiag/index.html
 .. _breathe: https://github.com/michaeljones/breathe